 Ensuring safe water supplies isn't the only approach to sustainable agriculture.
-From plants to plates, our Circular Economy strategy is investing in solutions that increase efficiencies across farming and food systems.
 Smart farming's focus on reducing inputs and protecting soils and vegetation makes it an area ripe for application of circularity principles.
 GPS technology is already widely used to navigate tractors and harvesters, reducing costs and CO2 emissions associated with operating farming machinery.